hassaan4584/Swiftjective-C/_posts/2017-07-14-Privacy-and-Single-Sign-On.md

 ### Wrapping Up

-What a little emotional rollercoaster gave us free passes to.
+What a little emotional rollercoaster Apple gave us free passes to.
 They cold clocked us by taking away one of safari view controller's best parts, and then led us to believe that was it.
 Apple gon' Apple.

 But then they hit us back with a mea culpa on beta 3, dropping an API that makes OAuth easier on us and effortless for the end user.
 Bravo.